-4.2.5 Nominating Peer Reviewers
+4.2.5.
+Nominating Peer Reviewers

-Applicants can nominate up to five international academics/renowned experts in their discipline to peer review their proposal.
+Applicants can nominate up to ten international academics/renowned experts in their discipline to peer review their proposal.
 The role of a peer reviewer is to provide an expert academic review of proposals, not personal testimonials.
 Nominated peer reviewers must NOT:

-- (i) Be a collaborator on the proposed project or have collaborated on a research project, or worked closely, with the applicant in the last five years; - (ii) Have, or have had, in the past, a mentor/mentee relationship with the applicant of the proposal. - (iii) Be employed, or was employed within the three previous years, by the proposed host institution18; - (iv) Be a former PhD supervisor of the applicant; - (v) Have close family ties (spouse, domestic or non-domestic partner, child, sibling, parent etc.) or other close personal relationship with the applicant of any proposal s/he is requested to evaluate.
+(i) Be a collaborator on the proposed project or have collaborated on a research project, or worked closely, with the applicant in the last 10 years;

+- (ii) Have, or have had, in the past, a mentor/mentee relationship with the applicant of the proposal; - (iii) Be employed, or was employed within the three previous years, by the proposed host institution18; - (iv) Be a former PhD supervisor of the applicant; - (v) Have close ties (spouse, domestic or non-domestic partner, child, sibling, parent, friend, etc.) or other close personal relationship with the applicant of any proposal s/he is requested to evaluate; - (vi) Be resident in the Republic of Ireland.

+Please note, the Council perform rigorous Conflict of Interest (CoI) checks on each reviewer.
 The Council reserves the right to appoint a peer reviewer to the proposal which is not a nominated peer reviewer of the applicant.

-4.2.6 Request to exclude certain Peer Reviewers
+4.2.6.
+Request to exclude certain Peer Reviewers

-Applicants can also specify up to three individuals who they wish to be excluded as an international peer reviewer in the evaluation of their proposal.
+Applicants can also specify up to five individuals who they wish to be excluded as an international peer reviewer in the evaluation of their proposal.
 The persons identified will be excluded from the evaluation of the proposal concerned as long as it does not compromise the Council's ability to have the proposal evaluated in line with the evaluation process as set out.